SimSimY/scala-msgpack-rawparser/README.md

 A simple, light (No external dependencies) and thread safe library for parsing MsgPack byte arrays into raw objects.
 Raw objects are representation of the MsgPack with boxed values.

-As the [msgpack spec][1] is quite permissive, you can easily end up with objects that can't be represented with scala classes (such as Maps/Arrays  with different or (the horror!) complex keys and/or values)
+As the [msgpack spec][1] is quite permissive, you can easily end up with objects that can't be represented with scala classes (such as Maps/Arrays  with different or (the horror!) complex keys and/or values).
+The scala world can be cold and crewel place for such MsgPacks, that is before the [scala-msgpack-rawparser][5] got to GitHub :)